paragoner1/crisis-companion/PRESENTATION_VOICEOVER.md

 **Duration:** 5 seconds

 **Voiceover:**
-*"Solana SOS - The phone you can't live without.
+*"Solana SOS - Creating the phone you can't live without.
 Built by Paragoner for the Solana Mobile Hackathon 2025."*

 ---